hoangan-d/doctor-appointment-booking/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Use npm run dev to start the development server and npm run build for production.
+Use npm run dev to start the frontend, npm run build for production and npm start to start backend server.

 Project Structure: